Williamstown line: 20th century

 The Newport Workshops in Victoria have played a significant role in the railway system, highlighting their importance through various expansion initiatives.
 Notable expansions took place from 1905 to 1915 and again from 1925 to 1930.
 At the peak of operation it was one of Victoria's largest and best-equipped engineering establishments, with up to 5,000 employees on site.
 The workshops had their own cricket grounds, and the game of Trugo is said to have been invented by workers on their lunch hour in the 1920s.
 In the late 1980s, the original segments of the workshops were removed from everyday use with modern workshops built along the eastern side of the site, which remains in use today.

 The only section of the line to have closed was the Williamstown to Williamstown Pier section which closed in March 1987.

 21st century

 In January 2021, a major timetable rewrite resulted in increased frequencies and weekend daytime shuttle services being extended from Newport to Flinders Street.
 Peak hour weekday services now stop at South Kensington, which simplifies stopping patterns on the Werribee and Sunbury lines.

+When the Metro Tunnel was under construction, there was a plan by the state government to reorganise the Melbourne rail network.
+The plan included the return of the Frankston line to the City Loop, with dedicated use of the Caulfield group tunnel track.
+This would mean Frankston line trains would no longer through-run with Werribee and Williamstown line trains, and would again stop at City Loop stations Flagstaff, Melbourne Central and Parliament.
+As part of the reconfiguration, the Werribee and Williamstown lines would instead begin through-running services to Sandringham for the first time.
+The Metro Tunnel eventually fully opened in February 2026, and through-running services between the Williamstown and Sandringham lines began on 23 August 2026.